Ill Niño: History

-Early career
+Early career (1998–2000)

 Ill Niño was formed as El Niño by former Pro-Pain drummer David "Dave" Chavarri in May 1998.
 He enlisted Merauder vocalist Jorge Rosado, guitarist Daniel Gomez, and bassist Christian Machado, taking on the role of drummer and percussionist himself.
 With this lineup, the band released a self-titled EP.

 Gomez left the band soon after the EP's release, with various guitarists filling his spot.
 Among them were future full-time member Marc Rizzo, Scott Roberts of Biohazard, and Derek Sykes of Demolition Hammer.
 Sykes also appears on the compilation album Métalo, released by Grita!
 Records in June 1999.
 By April 1999, the band had already renamed to Ill Niño.

 When Chavarri took over Roy Mayorga's duties in Soulfly on the Bring Da Shit Tour in July 1999, Ill Niño was briefly put on hold.
 After he returned from tour, Chavarri decided to reform the band with a revamped lineup: Machado switched from bass to lead vocals, and the two were joined by guitarists Marc Rizzo and Jardel Paisante, bassist Lazaro Pina, and Roger Vasquez on additional percussion.
 They gained exposure through New Jersey metal college radio station WSOU, played the World Series of Metal festival in Ohio, and the following year opened for bands like Kittie, Soulfly, and Snapcase.
 They also released a self-titled EP and were signed by Roadrunner Records in June 2000.
 With financial support secured, recording for their debut album began in November 2000.

-Mainstream success
+Mainstream success (2001–2019)

 On September 18, 2001, Ill Niño released their debut album, Revolution Revolución.
 The album sold over 350,000 copies worldwide within the first two years of its release.
 In early 2003, just before Ill Niño was set to record their follow-up, the band parted ways with guitarist Marc Rizzo and percussionist Roger Vasquez.
 Confession was recorded in mid-2003 and released on September 30, 2003.
 It debuted at No. 37 on the Billboard 200 with first-week sales of 27,863.
 The lead single, "How Can I Live," was their first to break into the Billboard charts, peaking at No. 26 on the Mainstream Rock chart.

 The band's third effort, One Nation Underground, was released on September 27, 2005, and debuted at No. 101 on the Billboard 200 chart.
 On July 15, 2006, Ill Niño parted ways with Roadrunner Records and guitarist Jardel Paisante.
 Just a week later, they signed a new deal with the recently formed Cement Shoes Records.
 Roadrunner released The Best of Ill Niño on September 12, 2006, as a contractual obligation to the label and without the band's consent or involvement.

 Through Cement Shoes Records, they released The Under Cover Sessions, an EP featuring three covers and two new songs, and Enigma, their fourth studio album, released in 2008 after multiple delays.
 The album sold 5,000 copies in the United States during its first week of release and debuted at No. 145 on the Billboard 200 chart.